Enabling churches to address housing need

 We’re committed to supporting parishes as they serve this need, as well as looking at structural solutions to London’s housing crisis: seeking affordable, safe homes for all Londoners.

-We know also that housing is linked to so many other social issues, so we’re linking our work to areas such as mental health, those seeking aslyum, and supporting people into work.
+We know also that housing is linked to so many other social issues, so we’re linking our work to areas such as mental health, those seeking asylum, and supporting people into work.

 We are working in partnership with some brilliant partner organisations, with huge expertise and long experience of working to end homelessness across our city.

-The Right Revd Graham Tomlin, Bishop of Kensington is Deputy Chair of the Archbishop of Canterbury’s Commission on Housing, Church and Community
+The Right Revd Graham Tomlin, Bishop of Kensington is Deputy Chair of the Archbishop of Canterbury’s Commission on Housing, Church and Community.
+The Commission was launched in April 2019 with the remit of re-imagining housing policy.
+It comprises of ten commissioners drawn from the church, the housing sector, business and local government.

 You can read more about the Commissions’ work here